SikandAlex/NetflixBinge/README.md

 ## APIs and External Libraries
-Unofficial Netflix Global Search API [https://rapidapi.com/unogs/api/unogs](https://rapidapi.com/unogs/api/unogs) The Movie Database API [https://developers.themoviedb.org/3](https://developers.themoviedb.org/3) SwiftSoup [https://github.com/scinfu/SwiftSoup](https://github.com/scinfu/SwiftSoup) SDWebImage [https://github.com/SDWebImage/SDWebImage](https://github.com/SDWebImage/SDWebImage)
+Unofficial Netflix Global Search API [https://rapidapi.com/unogs/api/unogs](https://rapidapi.com/unogs/api/unogs)

+The Movie Database API [https://developers.themoviedb.org/3](https://developers.themoviedb.org/3)

+SwiftSoup [https://github.com/scinfu/SwiftSoup](https://github.com/scinfu/SwiftSoup)

+SDWebImage [https://github.com/SDWebImage/SDWebImage](https://github.com/SDWebImage/SDWebImage)

 ## Breakdown

-**Fetcher.swift** contains the networking code that talks to the various APIs **Responses.swift** contains the structs responsible for decoding the JSON response from the API to native Swift objects **MovieCell.swift** defines the row/cells for the TableView **MovieTableViewController.swift** contains the code for setting up the main view and registering the cells to the table view, conforms to UITableViewDelegate and UITableViewDatasource protocols
+**Fetcher.swift** contains the networking code that talks to the various APIs

+**Responses.swift** contains the structs responsible for decoding the JSON response from the API to native Swift objects

+**MovieCell.swift** defines the row/cells for the TableView

+**MovieTableViewController.swift** contains the code for setting up the main view and registering the cells to the table view, conforms to UITableViewDelegate and UITableViewDatasource protocols

+**DetailViewController.swift** contains the code for setting up the detail view

 ## Meta